Mark Wahlberg: Film and TV career

+Wahlberg produced and starred in the espionage film Mile 22 (2018), and appeared in the Netflix film Spenser Confidential (2020), and the animated movie Scoob!
+(2020), which was his first voice acting role.
+In 2022, Wahlberg starred in the Uncharted film, as Victor Sullivan, having originally been cast to play Nathan Drake years prior.
+He then starred in the family movie Arthur the King (2024), and the action films The Family Plan (2023, Apple TV+), The Union (2024, Netflix), and Flight Risk (2025).

+Besides Entourage, Wahlberg was also executive producer of the period crime drama Boardwalk Empire (2010–2014), the comedy-dramas How to Make It in America (2010–2011) and Ballers (2015–2019), and the documentary McMillions (2020).

+Other ventures

 Advertising

 Wahlberg first displayed his physique in the "Good Vibrations" music video and most prominently in a series of underwear ads for Calvin Klein (1992) shot by Herb Ritts, following it with Calvin Klein television advertisements.

 Magazine and television promotions sometimes featured Wahlberg exclusively or accompanied by model Kate Moss.
 Annie Leibovitz also shot a famous session of Wahlberg in underwear for Vanity Fair's annual Hall of Fame issue.
 He also made a workout video titled The Marky Mark Workout: Form...
 Focus...
 Fitness (ISBN 1-55510-910-1).

 In 2012, Wahlberg began serving as a brand ambassador for Marked, a line of sports nutrition supplements by GNC.

 In March 2017, AT&T announced that Wahlberg would become a spokesman and he would create original content for the mobile network division.
-The deal reportedly paid Wahlberg more than $10 million.